Emelieh21/r-tutorials/assets/Recording and Measuring Your Musical Progress with R.md

 ### Wait for R to restart! ###
 ```

-It is important to wait here until R is restarted.
+We need a quick restart after using the record function from the audio package.
 Normally (at least in my experience) the objects should appear again in the local R environment (otherwise it can be quickly solved by rerunning some parts of the script and looking up the filename of the recording).
 Now we can extract the notes from the recording and compare them to the notes from the originalSound:

 ```R
 testSound <- readWave(filename)